gislab-npo/gislab/content/pages/workshops.md

 __Number of participants__: 1 - 6
 __Price__: 480 EUR (doesn't include travel and accommodation expenses for one lecturer)
 __Acquired skills__: after this workshop, attendees will understand basic principals of OpenStreetMap data elements and will be able to use OpenStreetMap base maps and vector data in their GIS projects and contribute back to OpenStreetMap project

-# Conferences and talks
-We will be happy to talk to you at following events:

-* Geoinformace ve veřejné správě 2014, Praha, Czech republic - 15. - 16.5.2014

-* FOSS4G-Europe 2014, Bremen, Germany - 15. - 17.7.2014 (pending registration)